elifesciences/elife-xpub-deployment/local-development.md

     PROJECT=elife-xpub vagrant status
 ```

-The the deployment can be re-run with (if the VM is already running):
+Then the deployment can be re-run with (if the VM is already running):
 ```
     PROJECT=elife-xpub vagrant provision
 ```